Conventional Loan Requirements 2019

-This page reflects the current conventional mortgage guidelines for 2018.
-We provide up-to-date mortgage information and update content immediately upon program and guidelines changes.
+This page reflects the current conventional mortgage guidelines for 2019.
+We provide current mortgage information, and update content immediately upon program and guidelines changes.
 Be sure if you are reading other websites to check the most recent publish date to ensure accuracy .
-This page was updated on June 7th, 2018 and the information is current.
+This page was updated on January 2nd, 2019 and the information is current.

 Conventional mortgages are different from other loan types such as FHA, VA, and USDA loans, which are loans backed and insured by the government.
 You could look at a conventional loan as the most basic and standard conforming loan.
 These loans are usually best for someone who has good or excellent credit.
 They usually are thought to be only for someone who is able to make a large down payment of 20% or more, but many can purchase a home with as little as 3-5% down with a conventional loan.
 The 20% down payment will allow you to avoid paying PMI (private mortgage insurance) though which if someone is able to make this size of a down payment, it is advised to do so.